 A mini meditation if you like, as follows:

 1. Whenever you notice yourself becoming stressed, irritated, self-critical, in emotional pain or in a difficult situation, pause, stop what you are doing.

-2. Gently and kindly acknowledge what you are feeling and name it if you wish e.g. 'I am feeling anxious', together with any physical sensations this brings in your body e.g. 'my chest and shoulders feel tight.'
+2. Gently and kindly acknowledge what you are feeling and name it if you wish e.g. ‘I am feeling a sense of anxiety’, together with any physical sensations this brings in your body e.g. ‘my chest and shoulders feel tight.’